-The rich history of Pacific Horticulture Society has long been captured in the pages of its journal.
-Below is a selection of articles that tell the story of how Pacific Horticulture grew to be a trusted resource read by gardeners, designers, and horticulturists on the West Coast and around the globe.
+The rich history of Pacific Horticulture was captured in the pages of its journal.
+Pacific Horticulture grew to be a trusted resource read by gardeners, designers, and horticulturists on the West Coast and around the globe beginning in 1968.